How AI in transportation can improve our everyday lives

 Automatic traffic incident detection and law enforcement

-Due to its importance, traffic incident detection is one of the best-researched fields of AI transportation.
+Due to its importance, traffic incident detection is one of the best-researched fields of AI in transportation industry.
 The leading goal is to ensure minimal disruption to traffic flows.

 For a long time, video surveillance was the most efficient instrument for tracking road networks and intersections.
 It offered a real-time view of traffic, allowing authorities to respond to incidents as quickly as possible.